steptools/NC.js/src/server/api/v3/temp_doc.md

 ### Endpoint Structure
 The endpoint structure of these files
-+ projects
-	- projectID

 * geometry
-			+ {uuid}
+	* {uuid}
-				+ {type}
+		* {type}
-		* state
+- state
-			+ delta
+	* delta
-			+ key
+	* key
-			* loop
+	- loop
-				+ {loopstate}
+		* {loopstate}
-			* ws
+	- ws
-				+ {command}
+		* {command}
-		* tools
+- tools
-			+ {toolID}
+	* {toolID}
-		* toolpaths
+- toolpaths
-			+ {tpID}
+	* {tpID}
-		* workplans
+- workplans
-			+ {wpID}
+	* {wpID}
-		* workingsteps
+- workingsteps
-			+ {wsID}
+	- {wsID}

 In order to expand these endpoints, the typical notation is property/id/.

 ### File System and Data Setup
-Must setup a data folder in the root directory that contains a pathmap.json file with example structure:
-{
-	"<ncId>": "<path>"
-	"boxy": "C:/git/StepNCViewer/data/boxy/model.stpnc"
-}
-ncId should be replaced with the ncId of the project e.g. "boxy" and should always be all lower case letters path should be replaced with the path to the .stpnc file within the data directory e.g "C:/Users/Nick/Documents/STEP Tools/StepNCViewer/data/boxy/model.stpnc"
+File System is now based on command line arguments and no longer needs data setup.
+The proper starting command is now

+> npm start -- --f [path_to_file]

 In order to get the file path for a specific project use:

-var file = require('./file'); //This is if the file.js is in the same directory as your .js file file.getPath(ncId) //This will give you the absolute path for the given ncId based on the pathmap.json
+var file = require('./file'); //This is if the file.js is in the same directory as your .js file file.tol gets you the Tolerance Object for the server file.find gets you the Finder Object for the server file.apt gets you the AptStepMaker Object for the server file.ms gets you the MachineState Object for the server